sowbug/groove/doc/designs/time.md

   the display of the percentage, and I haven't experimented to see whether the third value (the sixteenth) is variable based on the time signature.

-## Conclusion
+## Lessons learned from first attempt

-Do what other DAWs do: have integer representations of the musical units (bars, beats, note values), and a component that subdivides the smallest integer unit.
+Integer representations of the musical units (bars, beats, note values), and a component that subdivides the smallest integer unit:
-Something like this:

 ```rust
 struct MusicalTime {